Brother

 Seb stands up, meets the newcomer, exchanges some words.

-I feel the burning gaze of attention as something indescribable looks over me.
+I feel the burning gaze of attention as something indescribable looks over at me for just a moment.

 My goddess walks up to me, touches my side, whispers "Not yet", and she is off.